19hours/sg-statutes/Acts/Legal Profession Act.md

 and may make an order for payment of costs by or to either the Society or the applicant as may be just.

-(4) If no such application is made or if the order for a penalty is affirmed or varied by the court, the advocate and solicitor shall pay the penalty to the Society.
+(4) Where the Council has ordered an advocate and solicitor to pay a penalty, the advocate and solicitor shall pay to the Society —

-[35/2001]
+(a) the penalty, if —

+(i) no application is made under subsection (1) to set aside the Council’s order; or

+(ii) the penalty has been affirmed by a Judge under subsection (3)(a); or

+(b) if the penalty has been varied by a Judge under subsection (3)(a), the penalty so varied.

+[19/2008 wef 01/12/2008]

-(5) Any penalty not paid may be recoverable by the Society as a judgment debt.
+(5) Any penalty payable to the Society under subsection (4) which is not paid may be recoverable by the Society as a judgment debt.

 [19/2008 wef 01/12/2008]